mauris/laravel-notes/README.md

 As I began to pick up, I decide that it would be best if I can document them down.

+## Version

+As of now, all documentation is correct and working for Laravel 4.1.x, and some may still work for future Laravel 4.2.x.

 ## Topics

 - [Authentication](Authentication.md)